craigatk/opentelemetry-gradle-plugin/README.md

 | exporterMode     | `OpenTelemetryExporterMode` | `OpenTelemetryExporterMode.GRPC` | Whether to send the data to the OpenTelemetry server via GRPC (default) or HTTP |

 ** _Required_

+## Limitations

+* Incompatible with the configuration cache.
+This plugin uses a `BuildListener.buildFinished` event, which isn't compatible with the configuration cache
+* Uses Gradle plugin capabilities that are slated to be deprecated in Gradle 8, such as `BuildListener` and `TaskListener`

+## Changelog

+* 1.0.0
+  * Initial release